Skip to content

 “I checked in under the wrong company/visitor type”

-Tell your foreman or site team as soon as possible.
+• Tell your foreman or site team as soon as possible.
+The GC can change this for you.

-If you haven’t submitted yet, go back and correct it before completing check-in.
+• If you haven’t submitted your orientation yet, go back and correct it before completing check-in.

 “I forgot to check out”

-Follow their instructions.
-They may ask you to check out when you remember, or they may handle it on their side, depending on the job site setup.
+• Follow their instructions.
+They may ask you to check yourself out when you remember, or your foreman may handle it on their side, depending on the job site setup.

 Why GCs require check-in/out (why it matters)